peridio/docs/src/docs/cli/artifacts/create.md

 Usage: peridio artifacts create [OPTIONS] --name <NAME> --organization-prn <ORGANIZATION_PRN>

 Options:
+      --custom-metadata <CUSTOM_METADATA>
+          A JSON object that informs the metadata that will be associated with this artifact's binaries when they are included in bundles
       --description <DESCRIPTION>
           An arbitrary string attached to the resource.
 Often useful for displaying to users --name <NAME>